Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/chronology.md

   automate them in CI servers
 - Start design and architecture of `Mediasoup vertical` module

-## Stage 4: Mediasoup vertical scaling (February 2023 - Currently)
+## Stage 4: Mediasoup vertical scaling & packages publishing (February 2023 - Currently)

 ### February 2023

-- Implement vertical scaling of Mediasoup, based on code from Mafalda module.
+- Work on implement vertical scaling of Mediasoup, based on code from Mafalda module.

+### March 2023

+- Improve usage and publish of standalone servers

+### April 2023

+- Improve publish of standalone servers and client libraries
+- Publish packages to NPM and Github Packages Registry

+### May 2023

+- Update web page and documentation
+- Split out [AppDataManager](AppDataManager) from `Remote Mediasoup` server and client into a new module

 ## Roadmap

 All dates are estimated and can suffer of variations depending of the found difficulties, development speed, or due to having other personal or professional priorities.
 If you are interested on any of the future roadmap topics, contact us to discuss a sponsorship or commercial services.

 ### Stage 5: P2P decentralized horizontal scaling (May 2023 - August 2023)